The following post is from Shaina of Food for My Family and Olmanson Photography: Food Science Camp: Dill Pickles

 Scrub the cucumbers in cold water to remove the prickly bits from the surface.
-Cut 1/8″ off both the stem and blossom end of each cucumber and cut into spears.
+Cut 1/8″ off the stem and blossom end of each cucumber and into spears.
 Sprinkle cucumbers with pickling salt and cold water to cover and allow to stand at a cool room temperature or in the refrigerator for at least 12 hours.
-Rinse and let cucumbers sit in cold water bath overnight.
+Rinse and let cucumbers sit in a cold water bath overnight.

 Any jars that don’t seal can be refrigerated and eaten within a week.